Our knowledge of orthopaedics. Your best health.

 This X-ray shows the side view of vertebra that has narrowed, losing its typical rectangular shape.

-Other problems in the spine may also show up on X-rays.
-Elderly patients with a vertebral compression fracture may also have narrowing of disk spaces (degenerative disk disease) and/or scoliosis, which is a sideways curve of the spine.
+X-rays may reveal other spine problems.
+Older adults with a spinal fracture may also have smaller disk spaces (degenerative disk disease) or scoliosis, a sideways curve of the spine.

 MRI of a fractured vertebra showing edema

-In this MRI, the bright appearance of the fractured vertebra indicates edema, or inflammation, an indication of a new fracture.
+In this MRI, the bright appearance of the fractured vertebra indicates edema, or inflammation, which means the fracture is new.

 Computed tomography (CT) scan.
-A CT scan shows both soft tissue and bone.
-It can help your doctor evaluate whether your fracture has extended into your spinal canal, where your spinal cord and nerve roots are located.
+A CT scan shows both soft tissues and bones.
+It helps the doctor see if the fracture has spread into the spinal canal, where the spinal cord and nerve roots are.

 Bone Density Testing